 What things could I be doing that are making it hard to fall asleep?

-There are many factors that can affect your ability to fall sleep.
+Many factors can affect your ability to fall asleep.
 These can include a bad or old mattress that needs to be replaced, room temperature, lighting, blue light from smart devices, and even outside noise or lack of it.

 Does keeping a room cooler help you fall asleep?

 Getting to sleep is much harder when the body is hot.
 The temperature the bedroom is kept at can play an important role in better sleep.
-A temperature of 60-75 degrees fahrenheit is most effective for falling asleep quickly.
+A temperature of 60-70 degrees Fahrenheit is most effective for falling asleep quickly.

 How can I use sound to fall asleep faster?